Nvdtn19/IDM-Activation-Script/README.md

 ## IDM Activation Script

-An open-source tool to activate and reset the trial of [Internet Download Manager](https://www.internetdownloadmanager.com/)
+A fork of [WindowsAddict's IDM Activation Script (archived)](https://github.com/WindowsAddict/IDM-Activation-Script), which is an open source tool to activate and reset trial of [Internet Download Manager](https://www.internetdownloadmanager.com).

 ## Features

 -   IDM freeze trial and activation with registry key lock method
+-   Block IDM nags after freezing the trial period (Currently only works with the English version of IDM)
 -   Activation and trial persist even after installing IDM updates
 -   IDM trial reset
 -   Fully open source